sbiickert/AdventOfCode2021/README.md

 ## Day 17: Easier After Some Tough Days

 Days 14 to 16 have been a tough series.
 Day 14: had to look up the answer.
 Day 15 (Chiton) I needed to research the right algorithm (Dijkstra) and Day 16 (Packet Decoding) I worked all day on a solution and ended up throwing away the code and re-starting at 9 pm.
 As a result, I approached today (Trick Shot) with fear: I could envision the problem easily, but I feared that part two would make my solution go exponential.
 It didn't, I'm happy to say.
 What will tomorrow bring?

+## Days 22 and 23: Where the Music Died

+Maybe when I've got some distance from these two days I'll be okay with it, but I got stuck on both of these days and it took too long to solve them.
+Day 22 (Reactor) was a problem I could visualize but then solving took me into Dec.
+23. Then Day 23 (Amphipod) had a couple of bugs hiding in my code that took forever to hunt down.
+I was going through the solution and re-writing or re-factoring code, trying to find the bug.
+Turns out there were two off-by-one errors that sank me.
+Now here I am on Boxing Day and I will start Day 24 tomorrow.